What Is Canada’s Immigration Policy?

 Canada is also known for its relative openness to asylum seekers.
 They often come to Canada for similar reasons as resettled refugees, but they differ from the latter in that they have not obtained government approval before arriving.

-Migrants can make a claim at any border crossing or airport, as well as certain government offices inside Canada.
-In 2021, more than 1,500 asylum seekers entered the country without authorization, which does not lead to criminal prosecution once they claim asylum.
-That number jumped to nearly thirteen thousand in the first nine months of 2022 as conditions in many migrants’ home countries worsened.
+Migrants can make an asylum claim at any border crossing or airport, as well as certain government offices inside Canada.
+In 2022, nearly forty thousand asylum seekers entered the country between official ports of entry without authorization.
+That number was roughly nine times that of the previous year, likely due to worsening conditions in many migrants’ home countries and the easing of pandemic-related travel and border restrictions.
 It can take officials up to two years to decide whether to grant an applicant protected status.
 Once that status is granted, most asylum seekers are immediately eligible to apply for permanent residency.
 In limited circumstances, some unsuccessful asylum seekers may qualify for permanent residency under the humanitarian category.

 Some critics, including immigrants who have entered the country via normal channels, claim that Canada allows asylum seekers to “jump the queue” and enter through “backdoor immigration.”
 While officials consider their cases, asylum seekers receive health care and, potentially, housing assistance, social welfare, and work rights.
 Moreover, the government tends not to deport failed asylum claimants, and some remain in Canada illegally.
-However, deportations still occur; in 2020, the Canadian government deported more than twelve thousand people, the most since 2015.
+However, deportations still occur; in 2022, the Canadian government deported more than 8,500 people, an average of 23 people per day.

 How do immigrants adjust to life in Canada?